Vibeesarma/patient-management-system-nextjs-14.2.4/README.md

 - so go to the collection section select the collection and click on create attributes to create schema.

 - after that go settings of the collection and add permission to create, read, update and delete.

+## React-datepicker

+- [react-datepicker](https://www.npmjs.com/package/react-datepicker) is a React component that allows users to select dates and times.
+- you can install it using `npm install react-datepicker --save`